WillemNieuwenhuis/anon_excel/readme.md

 ### Approach
 1. Find sets of surveys, if none found stop.
+1. Optionally encrypt the student data to remove possibility of identification
+1. Recode the categorical ranking into numerical values
 1. Clean the survey data; for cleaning only post-survey data is not required
 1. Optionally save the cleanup data.
 Data will be stored in subfolder **cleaned**
 1. App is finished if no T-test is specified
-1. Hash the student data to remove possibility of identification
-1. Recode the categorical ranking into numerical values
 1. Extract only the common questions from both surveys
 1. Filter the data to only use data from students participating in both surveys
 1. Calculate the T-test for each question
+1. Calculate the T-test for each student
 1. Save the result to the subfolder **analysis**

 ### Anonymize student ID's